-We expect to complete enrollment in the RewinD-LB Trial during the second quarter of 2024 and to report initial results from the placebo-controlled portion of the study during the fourth quarter of 2024.
-The results of the RewinD-LB Trial are intended to provide the data necessary to finalize our design of a Phase 3 clinical trial, the general framework of which, including a 24-week treatment duration, has been agreed upon with the FDA.
+We completed enrollment in the RewinD-LB Trial in June 2024, anticipate the last patient, last visit for the 16-week placebo-controlled phase of the study to occur in October 2024, and expect to report topline results from the placebo-controlled phase of the study in December 2024.
+The results of the RewinD-LB Trial are intended to provide the data necessary to finalize our design of a Phase 3 clinical trial, the general framework of which, including a 24-week treatment duration, is based on prior discussions with and feedback from the FDA.